Project Roots

 Diaspora Cultural Deterioration

-Project Roots addresses the aforementioned dual challenge by offering a diaspora operating model that bridges the gap between Sri Lankans abroad and the cultural and economic development needs of their homeland.
-This model will offer a structured cultural immersion programme, anchored in an Indigenous Cultural Framework, which includes language, arts, cultural practices, wellness, and land-based education.
+Project Roots addresses cultural deterioration by offering program that bridges the gap between Sri Lankans abroad and the cultural and economic development needs of their homeland.
+This model will offer a structured cultural immersion program, anchored in an Indigenous Cultural Framework, which includes language, arts, cultural practices, wellbeing, and land-based education.

 Cultural Pillars